Shane Sellers: Jockey

-Sellers Today
+Later career

 Sellers currently owns and trains horses at his farm in Broussard, Louisiana.
 He still lobbies racing authorities and others involved in the sport to raise jockey weight limits and improve the quality of horse racing for everyone involved in the industry.

-Renowned jockey, Shane Sellers is set to make his return to racing on July 2, 2009 after a four and half year hiatus from the sport.
+Renowned jockey, Shane Sellers is set to make his return to racing on July 2, 2009, after a four and half year hiatus from the sport.
 He will be riding Ide Ball – trainer Mark Guidry – in the first race at Evangeline Downs Racetrack & Casino.
-The 42-year-old Erath, LA native jockey retired from racing on December 15, 2004 after amassing 4,069 wins and riding earners of nearly $130 million.
+The 42-year-old Erath, LA native jockey retired from racing on December 15, 2004, after amassing 4,069 wins and riding earners of nearly $130 million.
 He is best known for his memorable ride of Skip Away over the great Cigar in the Jockey Club Gold Cup in 1996 and his Breeder's cup wins aboard Buck's Boy and Countess Diana along with his 14-year consecutive streak of having Kentucky Derby mounts.
 His best finish in that Classic was a third with Wild Gale in 1993.
 The two took third again that year in the Belmont Stakes.

 Sellers was one of the first top jockeys to wear advertising on their silks and was an advocate for better pay, health insurance, and weight issues for riders.
 His intentions for coming out of retirement are signified by his return to the south Louisiana track.
 According to Mr. Sellers, “It’s no secret to why I’ve decided to come back and why I decided to come back to Evangeline.
 I rode my first winner here in 1983, and it’s time for me to get back to my roots and what I love.
 I still believe in what I was fighting for back then, but over time I realized that my method or message was not always delivered in a respectable way.
 If I offended anyone, I apologize and want everyone to know that I am through with all of those causes.
 With my renewed commitment to God and my family, I just want to continue to do what I know and love – that’s ride.
 I am so thankful for the open armed response that I have received on my comeback and look forward to rekindling old friendships and relationships.”